How To Make A Gathered Summer Skirt | Madam Sew

 Check if your skirt has the same width as your waistband, if not, gather some more or un-gather a little.Tie knots in the top and bobbin threads.
 Space the gathers evenly.

-Attach the waistband
+Attach the Waistband

 1. Open up the fold and place the waistband over the skirt, with the right sides together.
 Match the raw edge of the bottom side of the waistband to the ruffled raw edge of the skirt.
 Match the center points of the loop (the skirt) to the marks on the waistband.
 Pin in place.
 Sew around the skirt using your regular presser foot and a regular stitch and use the crease in the waistband as a guide ( ½” ).